cebartling/rust-experiments/leptos-pomodoro/README.md

 - [X] The user can start a 25-minute pomodoro, and the timer will go off once 25 minutes has elapsed.
 - [ ] A 5-minute break timer is started after the 25-minute pomodoro completes.
 - [ ] After four pomodoros, there is a longer, 15-30 minute break.
-- [ ] The user can start a new pomodoro at any time.
+- [X] The user can start a new pomodoro at any time.
 - [X] The user can pause the timer.
-- [ ] The user can stop the timer.
+- [X] The user can stop the timer.
 - [X] The user can reset the timer to 25 minutes.
+- [ ] The user can customize the length of each timer.
+- [ ] The user can hear a sound play when the timer goes off.
+- [ ] The user can be notified visually with a confetti burst when the timer goes off.

 ## Prerequisites